ScottTodd/iree/docs/website/docs/reference/bindings/c-api.md

 ### Quickstart

+TODO: how to obtain libIREECompiler.so, link to a sample/template project

 ## Runtime API

+The IREE runtime is structured as a modular set of library components.
+Each component is designed to be linked into applications directly and compiled with LTO style optimizations.

+Unless flexibility is needed, optional components should be disabled at build time to reduce binary size.

-IREE provides a low level C API for its runtime, which can be used directly or through higher level APIs and language bindings built on top of it.
+The low level library components can be used directly or through a higher level API.

-The IREE runtime

-* link into your project with your own toolchain, call functions directly
-* optimized for small binary size, LTO compiler optimization
-* VM
-* HAL drivers and executable loaders

 === "High level API"